Applications

 What's proven

-That a valid eligibility credential exists, is not expired, and satisfies the governance requirements.
-A nullifier prevents double-voting — each credential can generate only one proof per election — without linking the voter to any specific vote.
+That a valid eligibility credential exists, is not expired, and satisfies the governance requirements, without linking the voter to any specific vote.
+On the roadmap: nullifier-based double-vote prevention — each credential generating only one proof per election.
 Anonymous but accountable.

 Applications

-→ proof ✓ // identity hidden · vote unlinkable
+→ signed attestation ✓ // identity hidden · nullifier on roadmap

-→ proof ✓ // identity hidden · vote unlinkable
+→ signed attestation ✓ // identity hidden · nullifier on roadmap

 Own your